 What is biomarker testing?

-After you discuss biomarker testing, a sample of your tumor (tissue biopsy) or your blood (liquid biopsy) will be collected at your doctor’s office.
+A sample of your tumor (tissue biopsy) or your blood (liquid biopsy) will be collected.
+This can be done at your doctor’s office or during surgery.
 The sample will be sent to a certified pathology laboratory in your medical facility or to an external diagnostic laboratory.

-One or more tests will be done to show the changes in the DNA, RNA, or proteins that happened in your cancer cells.
-Tests can be limited to only a few genes or proteins or many genes at once using new, comprehensive techniques such as NGS (New Generation Sequencing) and multi-gene panels.
+One or more tests will be done to show the changes in the DNA, RNA, or proteins in your cancer cells.
+Tests can be limited to only a few genes or proteins or can test many genes at once using new, comprehensive techniques such as NGS (New Generation Sequencing) and multi-gene panels.
 With new technology, many different testing platforms can now be used for biomarker testing.
-There are advantages and disadvantages to each one of the tests.
 You should discuss these with your doctor.

 Why is biomarker testing important?

-Knowing your biomarker status will help to identify the unique characteristics of your tumor (for example, whether your tumor has a germline mutation or somatic mutations).
+Knowing your biomarker status will help identify the unique characteristics of your tumor; for example, whether your tumor has a germline (inherited) mutation or somatic (acquired) mutations.
 Knowing your biomarkers will also help you and your doctor decide on the most effective treatment plan, while avoiding treatments that may not work for you or may cause you harm.

 When and how should I have biomarker testing?